MapsOfNorway/rennebugs/README.md

 ----

 If you encounter a bug or something that can be changed for the better, please provide
+- A good description of what I am supposed to look for
 - A screenshot of WHERE (including the minimap with coordinates visible)
-- A good description of what I am supposed to look for
+- If necessary, please draw arrows, circles etc. to help me narrow down what to fix.

 ----